rydrman/pipedev.org/content/posts/2020-03-19-clean-code.md

 ---
-title: "March 2020"
-topic: "Clean Code vs Production Deadlines"
+title: "Clean Code vs Production Deadlines"
 date: 2020-03-19
 author: Ryan Bottriell
 summary: "This forum started off, as many do, with a simple question: What is clean code?"